-I think everyone benefits from some alone and quiet time, but this is especially true for parents.
-We are usually running at full speed from the time the sun comes up until we crash on the pillow late at night.
-One of my favorite books, The Janitor by Todd Hopkins and Ray Hilbert, explains that a burned-out brain won’t start.
-We’re in a state of constant reacting—to cries, phone calls, emails, dirty diapers, carpools and a blur of children’s TV.
-We seem to define success as filling every moment with tasks and information.
-It’s no wonder so many parents feel overwhelmed.
-We feel guilty for taking time to renew our own spirit.
-But if we did, we would likely have renewed energy to take on the world.
+Everyone benefits from some quiet time, but this is especially true for parents.
+Parents are in a state of constant reacting—to cries, phone calls, emails, dirty diapers, and carpools.
+Parents seem to define success as filling every moment with tasks and information.
+It’s no wonder so many of us feel overwhelmed.

-- Wake up earlier.
+Wake up earlier.
 Wake up before your family and sit with no technology—TV, radio, computer or phone.
 Do nothing but have a cup of tea and meditate on what you want to get out of your day.
-(To make up for the lost sleep time—after all, I know that you’re already sleep deprived—try to go to bed a few minutes earlier.)
+(To make up for the lost sleep time—after all, you’re already sleep deprived—try to go to bed a few minutes earlier.)

-- Take a bath.
-Nothing offers me instant relaxation like a bath.
-About once a week, after my kids go to bed, I light some candles and dip into the tub.
-During this time I do nothing but reflect, which helps me feel better immediately.
+Take a bath.
+Nothing offers instant relaxation like a bath.
+After your kids go to bed, light some candles and get in the tub.
+You can quietly reflect, which may immediately help you feel better.

-- Go for a walk or run.
-My mind fills with thoughts and ideas as I move peacefully through nature.
-A quiet walk or run can help shed stress and tension even on the toughest day.
+Go for a walk or run.
+Your mind may fill with thoughts and ideas as you move peacefully through nature.
+A quiet walk or run can help shed stress and tension on even the toughest day.

 The bottom line is that you need to find a way to bring peace into your life and your family.
 It’s when you feel like you don’t have any time that you need a break the most.
 You’ll be astounded at the progress you’ll make with a little bit of time for “me.”